Deathnetworks/Trinity/README.md

 * Barbarian: Fixed Threating Shout so it casts as expected in combat

-* Barbarian: Fixed HOTA - using CanCast check

-* Barbarian: Added Treasure Goblins as 'elites' to HOTA check
+* Barbarian: Added Treasure Goblins as 'elites' to HOTA check (for HOTA/WW builds)

 * Barbarian: Fixed derp Whirlwind TVar name bug

 * Small tweaks to Barbarian Combat spell checks to make sure we can cast them

-* Barbarian: Added logic to Elite/HOTA when Ignoring Elites (will now use on stacked and "large" monsters)
+* Barbarian: Added logic to Elite/HOTA when Ignoring Elites (will now use on stacked and "large" monsters, for HOTA/WW builds)

-* Barbarian: Added slight delay for Sprint when dumping fury
+* Barbarian: Added slight delay for Sprint when dumping fury, fixes "fury dump stuck"

 * Barbarian: Added Min Health setting for HOTA when using with Whirlwind

-* Barbarian: Added Bash to 3 Stacks (Punish Rune)
+* Barbarian: Added Support for Bash: Punish rune

 * Barbarian: Fixed IgnoreElites randomly triggering WOTB

-* Barbarian: Added check for EliteRareUnique when checking for "Hard" monster affixes
+* Barbarian: Added check for EliteRareUnique when checking for "Hard" monster affixes for WOTB

 #### Witch Doctor